samgulf/RIS_units/readme.md

 4. inconsistent_buildings.csv - this contains any units that have inconsistent requirements across factions.
 This may be correct (e.g. requiring faction-specific hidden resources, but may also highlight some bugs)
 5. unit_cross_check_issues.csv - this contains a comparison of here base, aor and merc variants of units are inconsistent across the units and buildings file (probably bugs).
 6. aor_unit_diffs.csv - this contains any aor units that have different numeric stats from their base units (probably bugs).
+7. misfit_units.csv - these are units that seem to have building requirements that don't match their category or class (probably bugs).

+It also updates the export_descr_buildings.txt file if you are using RIS_units_fixes.ipynb